n00bgineer/optisentry-app/README.md

 2. **Application Server**, which is the server that handles client requests for storing and accessing data, amongst other things, including communicating with the diagonostics server and replaying the information back to client.
 3. **Diagonostics Server**, which is the server that generates performance and security reports.

-This repository **only contains code for the client and the application server**.
-To access the code for the diagonostics server, checkout the `optisentry-diagonostics` server.

 **Prerequisites**